“How’s the weather here there?”

 The next portion of the project is to exhibit the collection in its entirety and to publish a selection of these as a book where a portion of the proceeds will support organizations assisting people who are experiencing homelessness, who do not have an address to participate in a project like this one to continue the exchange in generosity and connection.

-THANK you to everyone who participated and those who have inquired about the next phases of the project!
+The exhibition planned was unfortunately canceled due to the global pandemic, but I am committed to sharing the work publicly in the future when it works.
+Thank you to everyone who participated and those who have inquired about the next phases of the project!

 The bulk of this was originally published in Canvas, Vol. 40, No.1 (Winter 2021) by the Art Libraries Society of North America, Southern California Chapter.